TEACHER TOOLKIT

 EXPANDED INFORMATION & ADDITIONAL RESOURCES

-You’ve covered the basics of energy efficiency.
+You’ve covered the basics of STEM and career pathways.
 If you really want to dig deep with your class, explore the expanded information and additional resources below.

-These materials provide even more insight into the history, science, usage and importance of energy efficiency.
+These materials provide even more insight into the history, science, usage and importance of STEM and career pathways.
 There are also helpful links and tips.

 Solar Power